 From the charity box, the car window stickers, and religious clocks strange objects still remain, artifacts of Ireland's strong Catholic follow in our midst.

-Ireland, in the last centuries, without a doubt has been considered as one of the most Catholic countries in the world.
-In fact, research conducted by the Central Statistics Office shows in the last religious census of 2016 that 78.% of the Irish population were identified as Catholic, numbering approximately 3.7 million people.
+Ireland, in the last centuries, without a doubt has been considered one of the most Catholic countries in the world.
+In fact, research conducted by the Central Statistics Office shows in the last census of 2022 that 69% of the Irish population were identified as Catholic, numbering approximately 3.5 million people.

 Furthermore, if on one hand, this trend has seen a significant decline from the 84.2% who identified as Catholic in 2011, on the other hand, the perception of Ireland as a Catholic country could still be felt by observing the national culture, the customs, or simply by observing “religious symbolism ” that is related to it, which we can verify in daily life.

 Let’s take some interesting examples:

 If you are in Ireland and you go to buy something in a small shop, especially if this is located in proximity to a church, you’ll probably see these charity boxes strategically placed close to the till so that you can drop some coins in them.